Coding Bootcamps vs. Self-Study in Washington: Pros and Cons

 (Up)What are the benefits of attending a coding bootcamp in Washington, D.C.?

-What are the challenges associated with coding bootcamps in Washington, D.C.?
+What are the main challenges of pursuing a coding bootcamp in D.C.?

-What are the advantages of self-study for learning coding in Washington, D.C.?
+What are the advantages of self-studying coding in Washington, D.C.?

-What are the drawbacks of self-study in Washington, D.C.?
+What are the drawbacks of learning to code through self-study in D.C.?

-How should one decide between a coding bootcamp and self-study in Washington, D.C.?
+How do you decide between a coding bootcamp and self-study in Washington, D.C.?

 You may be interested in the following topics as well: